 about the author

-Shortly after I had returned home from Vietnam for the last time, my father urged me to file a disability claim with the Department of Veterans Affairs (DVA) for medical problems I had experienced during my service.
-I began the process without much enthusiasm and quickly got side lined by my new civilian life.
-Little did I realize that I wouldn’t re-visit my disability claims again until almost forty years later, when I watched President Barack Obama give a speech on the horrors of the Vietnam War.
-I’m still not quite sure what happened that day, but after listening to the president, I committed myself to investigate the causal link between my tactical pesticide exposures and the myriad health problems plaguing my life and the lives of many other Vietnam veterans.
+Initially, writing a book about the war or being an author was the further thing from his mind.
+However, shortly after returning from Vietnam, his father urged him to file a disability claim with the Department of Veterans Affairs (DVA) for medical problems he had experienced during his service.
+He began the process without much enthusiasm and quickly got sidelined by his new civilian life.
+Little did he realize that he wouldn’t re-visit his disability claims until after watching a speech given by President Barack Obama on the 50th anniversary of the Vietnam War.
+He’s still not quite sure what happened that day, but after listening to the president, he felt an urgency to commit himself to investigate the causal link between his exposures to Agent Orange and the myriad health problems plaguing not only his life but the lives of many other Vietnam veterans.

 When he started his investigative journey into Agent Orange, he never suspected what he would discover.
 But, he quickly learned veterans were exposed too much more than just one pesticide.
 The deeper his exploration took him, and the more he understood about all the lives which had been taken and damaged by the rampant use of pesticides during the war; the more determined he became to try to set the record right.
 So, starting with the death of his friend and fellow veteran, Larry White the concept for Silent Spring - Deadly Autumn of the Vietnam War was born, and a reluctant writer emerged out of sheer exasperation and sorrow.